 Metabolic Engineer Jay Keasling to Receive Science History Institute’s Prestigious Othmer Gold Medal

 The Science History Institute is pleased to announce that metabolic engineer Jay Keasling will be the 2022 recipient of the Othmer Gold Medal.
-The prestigious award is presented as part of the Institute’s annual Heritage Day celebration, which will take place this year on Wednesday, May 11.
+The prestigious award is presented as part of the Institute’s annual Heritage Day celebration (now Curious Histories Fest), which will take place this year on Wednesday, May 11.

 Keasling, who is a professor of chemical and biomolecular engineering and bioengineering at the University of California, Berkeley, has been a leader in synthetic biotechnology since the field’s beginnings in the 1990s.
 His work focuses on developing foundational tools for engineering metabolism inside cells and to use those tools to solve important societal problems.
 His lab has created a variety of tools for regulating metabolic pathways inside cells, novel metabolic pathways to produce unnatural molecules, and robust microbial hosts for producing chemicals under a variety of industrial conditions.
 These tools were used to produce the antimalarial drug artemisinin, a variety of commodity and specialty chemicals, and biofuels.
 He is also a senior faculty scientist at Lawrence Berkeley National Laboratory (Berkeley Lab) and CEO of the Joint BioEnergy Institute, a U.S. Department of Energy bioenergy research center led by Berkeley Lab dedicated to developing advanced biofuels.